Template refs in Vue.js

 <ChildComponent ref="childRef" />

-Refs in v-for
+Refs inside v-for

 <script setup>